Slip & Fall Accident Lawyers South Florida

 A slip and fall accident can turn a routine activity into a painful ordeal that leads to mounting medical expenses, lost wages, and ongoing rehabilitation costs.
 If the accident occurred on another person’s property, it is possible that the property owner’s negligent failure to properly maintain the property or to warn of hazardous conditions caused or contributed to the slip & fall accident.
 Under premises liability law, property owners have a legal duty to maintain reasonably safe conditions for customers, guests, and visitors, so that the owner may be obligated to compensate you for injuries sustained in a slip and fall accident if a breach of that duty caused the accident.

-At Gonzalez & Cartwright, P.A., Pompano Beach slip & fall accident attorneys pride ourselves in providing exceptional legal services within the South Florida Hispanic community.
+At Gonzalez & Cartwright, P.A., Pompano Beach slip & fall accident attorneys pride ourselves in providing exceptional legal services within the South Florida community.
 We understand that it can be intimidating to negotiate with the property owner’s insurance company following a slip and fall accident, especially if English is not your first language.
-We are dedicated to protecting the interests of members of the Hispanic community who have sustained injuries in a slip and fall accident, and we will put our combined 35 years of experience to work for you today.
+We are dedicated to protecting the interests of members of the local community who have sustained injuries in a slip and fall accident, and we will put our combined 35 years of experience to work for you today.

-Proving Liability for Lake Worth Slip & Fall Accidents
+Proving Liability for Slip & Fall Accidents

 Liability for a slip and fall accident usually rests upon a negligence theory, which requires establishing that the property owner’s duty of care, proving that the owner breached that duty of care, and showing that, as a result, you were injured in a slip and fall accident.
 The property owner’s duty of care varies, based upon whether you were an invitee, a licensee, or a trespasser when the slip and fall accident occurred.